-If the current time stamp cannot be determined via Distributed Clocks or an SNTP server, the value 0 is transmitted as the time stamp.
-This value is also transmitted if an event occurs before the distributed clocks are synchronized or before the current timestamp is determined via an SNTP server.
+If the current time stamp cannot be determined via Distributed Clocks, the value 0 is transmitted as the time stamp.
+This value is also transmitted if an event occurs before the distributed clocks are synchronized.

-9.12 Function blocks for TwinCAT 3
+10.12 Function blocks for TwinCAT 3